ali-pahlevani/Versatile_Robot/README.md

 ![n_2](https://github.com/user-attachments/assets/e437355f-ccb2-4325-aa70-3c0d532e12fa)

-## If you have any question about anything, please feel free to ask! ##
+## If you have any question about any part, please feel free to ask! ##